hotngui/LViOS-Developers/README.md

 # LViOS-Developers
 Presentations and Examples from the Las Vegas iOS Developer Meetups

+##### 2024-12-17 (Large Data Meets Small Phone...)
+There are wrong and right ways to download large images and other file types to your mobile devices.
+By the way of example code, some of these are demonstrated.

+##### 2024-11-12 (MORE Show-n-Tell)
+Our co-host presented the designs and visions for her new app which aims to bring more love to the world.
+She also discussed her monitezation strategy and her journey looking for additional funding to help her get the app to market.

+##### 2024-10-22 (Show-n-Tell Time)
+One of our members showed us a new app he is working on and discussed some of the issues he's been having dealing with some bugs in MusicKit queues.

 ##### 2024-09-24 (Primer: Swift Testing)
 A primer to the new "Swift Testing" framework included in Xcode 16 used to replace XCTest unit testing